-- Must be in writing - Must be supported by medical evidence usually in the form of peer reviewed medical literature or other published studies
+- in writing - supported by medical evidence, usually in the form of peer-reviewed medical literature or other published studies

 Submitting such a request may be worth your time if Medicare repeatedly denies a specific test for a common symptom or condition found in your patient population.
 Getting a diagnosis code added to the list of covered ICD-9-CM codes for a particular test can boost your revenue and save time appealing claims on the back end.